Restorative Justice Program

 What is Restorative Justice?

-Restorative Justice (RJ) is a philosophical framework which views crime as an injury and justice as a process for healing to take place.
+Restorative Justice (RJ) is a philosophical framework that views crime as an injury and justice as a process for healing to take place.
 RJ seeks to balance the needs of victims and communities rather than just those of the offender.
-The principles of RJ, such as requiring restitution for property crimes, is centuries old and can be found in the Code of Hammurabi (1700 BC) and the Old Testament.
-Indigenous people in New Zealand, North America and Australia have practiced principles of RJ for generations.
-The concept as used by the modern day criminal justice system is relatively new.
-The framework of RJ in modern criminal justice has been evolving since the 1970s, when early experiments using mediation between victims of crime and offenders began.
+The principles of RJ, such as requiring restitution for property crimes, are centuries old and can be found in the Code of Hammurabi (1700 BC) and the Old Testament.
+Indigenous people in New Zealand, North America, and Australia have practiced the principles of RJ for generations.
+The concept as used by the modern-day criminal justice system is relatively new.
+The framework of RJ in modern criminal justice has been evolving since the 1970s when early experiments using mediation between victims of crime and offenders began.